 Pour water over everything, stir and cover the mouth of the pan with a muslin cloth.

 Leave in a sunny spot in your kitchen for 3-4 days, stir every morning and cover it back till the water doesn’t taste of raw carrots and chilies anymore and you can taste the juices from carrots mingled with the sour from mustard.

 Keep refrigerated, serve chilled.

 The carrots in the kanji liquid make excellent pickle served as a side or just munch along while you sip the drink.

-Tip: if you can’t find black carrots where you live, you can use a combination of red carrots and beets to make kanji.
-Can be made with just red carrots too but that won’t add the luscious red colour.
+Tip: You can use a combination of red carrots and beets to make kanji.
+Can be made with just red carrots too but that won’t add the luscious red color.